lakesareadesign/multi.pass/content/themes_genesis/outfitter-pro/README.txt

 The Outfitter Pro theme is translation ready.
 More information about the translation process can be found at http://codex.wordpress.org/Translating_WordPress/

 SUPPORT
-Please visit http://my.studiopress.com/help/ for theme support.
+Please visit https://my.studiopress.com/help/ for theme support.

 CHANGELOG

 = 1.0.0 =
 * Initial release

+= 1.0.1 =
+* Improve handling of full-width-narrow body class
+* Remove page.php file
+* Update plugin deactivation check for Genesis Connect for WooCommerce notice
+* Standards and documentation improvements